Optimal-order bounds on the rate of convergence to normality in the multivariate delta method: Introduction

-To obtain a BE bound of the ``optimal'' order $O(1/\sqrt n)$ using only the assumption $\E\norm{V_i}^3<\infty$, we combine the Chen-Shao technique with a Cram\'er-type tilt transform, which appears to be the most important and novel modification of the Stein-type method given in the present paper.
-Yet another modification was made by introducing a second level of truncation, to obtain a bound of order $O(1/n^{p/2-1})$ in the case when $\E\norm{V_i}^p<\infty$ for $p\in[2,3)$.
 As for the requirement that the observations be identically distributed, it may (and will) be dispensed in general; that is, $\bar V$ will in general be replaced by a sum $S$ of independent but not necessarily identically distributed random vectors.

-There are two main groups of results in this paper.
-One is represented by Theorem~\ref{thm:nub}, which provides a ``non-uniform'' upper bound on $|\P(T\le z)-\P(W\le z)|$ (that is, an upper bound which decreases to $0$ in $|z|$), for a general nonlinear statistic $T$ and a general linear statistic $W$; a ``uniform'' bound on $|\P(T\le z)-\P(W\le z)|$ is given by Theorem~\ref{thm:ub}.
-The other kind of main results, obtained based on Theorems~\ref{thm:ub} and \ref{thm:nub}, is represented by Theorem~\ref{thm:f(S).nub}, which provides a non-uniform upper bound on $|\P(f(S)\le z)-\P(L(S)\le z)|$; it is the latter bound that took more of our time and effort.
-Once such a bound is established, it becomes rather straightforward to obtain the desired BE bound for the Pearson statistic --- as well as for other similar statistics, including the non-central Student and Hotelling ones.

-The paper is organized as follows. \begin{enumerate}[{-}] \item In Section~\ref{sec:chen.mod}, we state and discuss the mentioned upper bounds on $|\P(T\le z)-\P(W\le z)|$ for general $T$ and $W$, as well as certain other related results; in particular, in this section we provide an improvement (Proposition~\ref{prop:osipov}) of a non-uniform BE bound by Osipov and Petrov for linear statistics. \item In Section~\ref{sec:f(S)}, the mentioned Theorem~\ref{thm:f(S).nub} and other results are stated, providing bounds on $|\P(f(S)\le z)-\P(L(S)\le z)|$; a certain optimality and other nice properties of these bounds are presented and discussed there. \item Applications to several commonly used statistics, namely the non-central Student $T$, the Pearson $R$, and the non-central Hotelling $T^2$ are stated in Section~\ref{sec:apps}.
-The resulting BE bounds for these statistics appear to be new to the literature. \item All proofs are deferred to Section~\ref{sec:proofs}. \end{enumerate}